bartek-budz/rekit-firebase-scratch/README.md

 The scratch in currently under development, aiming to provide at least the following features:

-- Email & password authorization without Firebase at the frontend (in progress)
+- Email & password authorization with Firebase purely as a backend (~50% done, to be implemented: e-mail verification, password reset)
-- Multi-language support (to be done)
+- User account management (to be done)
+- Multi-language support (done)

 ## Getting started